satom99/coxir/guides/entities.md

 In this case we instead get a `t:Coxir.API.Error.t/0` struct describing what went wrong.

-Now suppose we try to get a channel we don't have permissions to view.
-We get an error.
+Now imagine we try to get a channel we don't have permissions to view.
+We get another error.

-So when getting entities, make sure the returned struct is not that of an error.
+So when getting entities, always make sure the returned struct is not that of an error.

 ### Bang functions